Residential Closings

 When do I change the utilities (Electric, Gas, Cable, Internet)?

 As a Seller, call the utilities and tell them you are selling and that the buyer will transfer the bill to their name effective on the day after closing.
 Do not shut off utilities as the appraisal, inspection, and walkthrough cannot occur and there will be costs and delays.
-As a Buyer, call the day of the closing and transfer the utilities in your name.
-Note, the water account will be transferred by the deed or water certification application.

 What does the Seller need to do after the closing?